Truist Mortgage Review 2026

 Frequently asked questions

-Truist allows you to apply and get approved online.
-You can also look at current mortgage rates, including APR and points, for easy comparison with other lenders.
+Truist allows you to apply for a mortgage and get approved online.
+You can also look at current mortgage rates, including APR and points for some of its loan offerings.

 You can view more info about Truist’s state licenses and registrations through the Nationwide Multistate Licensing System and Registry (NMLS) website.

 The preapproval process will likely affect your credit score, since it initiates a hard inquiry on your credit report.
-Taking out a mortgage also affects your credit, but in most cases, your score is likely to drop by only about 20 points and rebound fully within a year.
+Taking out a mortgage also affects your credit.
+In most cases, your score is likely to drop by only about 20 points on average and rebound fully within a year, according to LendingTree’s credit score study.